 - 3 garlic cloves

-- 1 to 2 tomatoes, cut into small chunks
+- 2 medium tomatoes cut into small chunks

 - Remove pork shoulder from fridge.
 Set aside.